Greketrotny/RayZath/README.md

 	- multiple importance sampling (MIS)
 - System of handles and smart pointers
 - Resource sharing and mesh instantiation
+- .obj, .mtl, assets and scene loading from .json file

 ## Usage
 - include RayZath to project